![]() |

 quantity, and it is slow to respond to changing

 driving conditions.
-These features are
+These features are "cute"

-someone unfamiliar with the technology, but
+unfamiliar with the technology, but advanced

-advanced hybrid/electric drivers like me need
+hybrid/electric drivers like me need more info.

-more info.
-So I bought the
+So I bought a

-Drew Technologies and mounted above the dash
+Dash DAQ and mounted it above the dash

 like a gps device.
+This is a professional

-This great device allows me to configure multiple gauges on different selectable screens.
-My preferred screen shown above displays things I am most interested in.
+My preferred custom screen shown above displays things I am most interested in.
 I configured the tach to turn blue when the engine generator is running and it is interesting to watch since engine speed does not track vehicle speed directly.
 Also the engine is so quiet that you really can't hear it running most of the time, so this helps me to see what it is doing.
 For example it stops when you slow or stop the vehicle, and re-starts sometime after you get going depending on how low the battery is.
-Unlike a hybrid, the engine/generator shuts off on the freeway if you have built up sufficient charge from regen during a downhill run.
+Unlike a hybrid, the engine/generator shuts off on the freeway if you have built up sufficient charge (above 22% state of charge typically) from regen during a downhill run.
 I also set up the battery current gauge to turn green when regen energy is going back into the battery, and red if the motor is drawing over 100 Amps (35kW) - peak power is around 112kW!).
 These gauges look cool and are both fascinating and informative.
-I have other screens that show more details such as engine temperature, battery temperature and brake torque etc. Update: October 2012 |
+I have other screens that show more details such as engine coolant temperature, battery temperature and brake torque etc. Update: October 2012 I just learned that the 2013 Volt has a new display mode just below the speedometer that shows energy flow in graphical format.
+This tiny display is about 1" high and so it is not very high resolution, but it does go a long way toward informing the driver about the quantities of energy flowing to from the battery and engine generator.
+I hope that this gauge will be offered as a software update for the 2012 models. |

 Driving Experience